nmccrea/sobot-rimulator/readme.md

 ![Screenshot](documentation/screenshot.png)

+### Documentation

+Detailed documentation can be found in the [Manual](documentation/Manual.txt).

+I also wrote about this project for the Toptal Engineering Blog!
+Read more about the underlying principles of autonomous mobile robotics [here](https://www.toptal.com/robotics/programming-a-robot-an-introductory-tutorial).

 ### Requirements

 *Sobot Rimulator* is cross-platform compatible.
 In order to run, the following two items must be installed on your computer:
 - Python 2.6.1 or higher
 - PyGTK 2.7 or higher